 You will need to have passports with more than six months remaining and a background check will be conducted.

 We will provide you with a form to fill out.
-We need to provide the US Navy volunteer applications and credentials to the US Navy by May 30.
+We need to provide the US Navy volunteer applications and credentials to the US Navy.
 The Navy will then let us know who from our team they will accept aboard.

 * U.S. Navy photo by Mass Communications Specialist 3rd Class Andrew Schneider